Here is everything you need to know about freekeh, how it's cooked, its health benefits, and what to serve it with.

-Freekeh is easy to cook on the stovetop, and it can be used similarly to other grains, whether as a side dish or add to soup or salad.
+Freekeh is easy to cook on the stovetop, and it can be used with other dishes similar to other grains, either as a side dish or added to a soup or salad.

-Freekeh is an ancient grain derived from the Levantine and North African cuisines.
-It is a type of cereal made from green durum wheat, roasted and rubbed, giving it this nutty smokey flavor.
+Freekeh is considered ancient food.
+This unique grain is derived from the Levantine and North African cuisines.
+It is a type of cereal made from green durum wheat.

 The wheat is harvested early while the grains are still tender and green.
-The grains are then dried, fire-roasted, and rubbed (or polished) to remove the skins.
+The grains are then dried, fire-roasted, and rubbed (or polished) to remove the skins, and that's what gives it a nutty smokey flavor.
 This process of faraka, which means “to rub” is where “freekeh” gets its name from.

 What does it taste like?
-Since the grain is fire-roasted, it's left with this unique smokey nutty taste that distinguishes freekeh from so many other grains, even after it's fully cooked freekeh remains with a chewy taste like barley.
+Since the grain is fire-roasted, it's left with this unique smokey nutty taste that distinguishes freekeh from so many other grains, even after it's fully cooked freekeh remains a chewy taste similar to barley.

-Freekeh is one of the most nutrients and healthiest grains.
-It is high in fiber-containing 3 times more fiber than brown rice, is lower in calories and carbs than both quinoa, also contains more protein than brown and as much as in quinoa.
+This ancient grain is one of the most nutrient-rich and healthiest grains.
+It is high in fiber-containing 3 times more fiber than brown rice and is rich in protein, and various nutrients, including vitamins and minerals such as iron and magnesium.
+Freekeh is lower in calories and carbohydrates than both quinoa and brown rice and also contains more protein.

 Filled with probiotics and antioxidants, this grain is great for aiding in gut and heart health and is noted for being a fantastic, lower-glycemic option for those who wish to monitor their blood sugar.

-Freekeh is not gluten-free, it is a grain and like many other grains, it contains gluten.
-Freekeh should be avoided by those on a gluten-free diet.
-It can be replaced with rice or quinoa, but keep in mind that the flavor is quite different.
+Freekeh is not gluten-free, although it's considered a super grain but like many other grains, it contains gluten.
+Those on a gluten-free diet should avoid Freekeh.
+Rice or quinoa can be a great substitute, but keep in mind that the flavor will be quite different.

 Uncooked or dry freekeh can be stored in the pantry while kept in a well-sealed bag, similar to how to store rice or quinoa.
 When uncooked and stored properly it will last for a while!